node-red/i18n-viewer/README.md

 ### Adding local project files

+**Currently, this project does not support local project files**

+**Ignore the rest of this readme for now!**

-To add in local project files that are not currently in a git repository, do the following:
+Adding in local project files that are not currently on a remote git repo is a bit of a hack at the moment.

-1. create two levels of subdirectory under `catalogs`.
-These would correspond to the repo name and branch name from the `settings.ini` file.

-        catalogs/<project-name>/<branch>/

-2. copy, or sym-link your project's locales directory in to there:

-        ln -s ~/my-project/something/locales catalogs/<project-name>/<branch>/
+**Todo:** Update `bin/update-catalogs.js` to support local project files.